ProjectEvergreen/www.greenwoodjs.dev/src/pages/blog/state-of-greenwood-2025.md

 TODO:

-Now that we've got our new website launch behind us, the Greenwood team is very eager to wrap up our current efforts to release v0.34.0 and ongoing march towards a 1.0 release.
+The Greenwood team is very eager to wrap up our current efforts to release v0.34.0 and continue our ongoing march towards a [1.0 release](https://github.com/ProjectEvergreen/greenwood/milestone/3).

----

-We hope to complete this effort over the next couple of months with the hope to spend the rest of our time in 2025 burning down our [1.0 milestone](https://github.com/ProjectEvergreen/greenwood/milestone/3).

 ## In Closing